Using fastlane

 Project Setup

-fastlane will ask you a couple of simple questions, just follow the wizard.ย We’ll be automating the app store distribution, so select that option when you see these options:
+fastlane will ask you a couple of simple questions, just follow the wizard.
+We'll be automating the app store distribution, so select that option when you see these options:

 At one point, fastlane will ask you if you want it to manage your app's metadata, select yes: